obsidianmd/obsidian-help/en/Licenses & add-on services/Obsidian Sync.md

 ##### How long are version history kept?

-Version history is kept for up to one year before we clean it up.
+Version histories are kept for up to one year before we clean it up.

 ##### How large can each remote vault be?